 - making her stay home with the baby

-- preventing her from getting a job or making her take a job
+- prevent her from getting a job or make her take a job

 - making, or threatening to make, false child abuse accusations to Social Services against her